What Is Pupil Premium Funding?

 The Forward Plan and Spending on Pupil Premium Pupils?

 Oak Wood School has over a third of its pupil population eligible for Pupil Premium funding, 37% of pupils.
-This is above the national average of 28.9% (RAISE 2016).
+This is above the national average of 28% (IDSR 2017).
 Deprivation and local ward data also indicates that we attract pupils come from higher than the national average levels of deprivation.
 Due to the number of Pupil Premium pupils in our school a decision was made that money spent for the pupils is likely to have an impact for all pupils, with some tailoring specifically for Pupil Premium pupils.

 Oak Wood methodology for the Pupil Premium is based on suggested Ofsted guidance for Pupil Premium, where a range of provision, types of activities and resources were selected to ensure the best possible support for our Pupil Premium pupils.
-These interventions and the amount of funding allocated have been cited on our ‘Current Pupil Premium Strategy Statement’.
+These interventions and the amount of funding allocated can be found below:

 In terms of monitoring and tracking the pupil premium strategy a tiered-approach for raising awareness, accountability and monitoring across our existing school systems: